DynamoDB Connector

 Approach 2: Define all DynamoDB item properties as columns

-Properties can be mapped to any of the supported types in Tinybird.
-They can be also Arrays of the previously mentioned types, and Nullable.
-We recommend to use Nullable when there are properties that may not have a value in every item within your DynamoDB table.
+You can map properties to any of the supported types in Tinybird.
+Properties can be also arrays of the previously mentioned types, and nullable.
+Use the nullable type when there are properties that might not have a value in every item within your DynamoDB table.

 For example, if you have a DynamoDB with items like this: